Shotbow/fudawiki-files/hanafuda/games/go-stop.md

 After bombing the field, a player's hand will be two cards short (they played 3 cards on one turn).
 To compensate for this, *on any two subsequent turns* of the current round, the player may elect to skip Phase 1 of their turn.

 ## Special Events
-Certain events that occur during the turn may allow the player to steal points or even cards from their opponents.
+Certain events that occur during the turn may allow the player to steal Chaff cards, or sometimes points, from their opponents.
+These should be checked for during Phase 3.